-Colby Cataldi Deputy Director OC Public Works/Development Services June 20, 2016 Page 2
+Colby Cataldi Deputy Director OC Public Works/Development Services June 20, 2016 Page 2 substantially more impact - 1.17 acre of the Corps jurisdiction and 0.11 acre of jurisdictional wetlands.

 Modified Option 1 does result in an additional 0.08 acre of temporary impacts associated with bridge construction; however, these impacts would be mitigated by restoring the impacted areas in place, resulting in no significant impacts.